 - Protect yourself – you are on the front lines and risk being exposed to people with COVID-19 each day on the job.

-- You can potentially transmit the virus to patients, your co-workers, your family, and to others in your community if you do not get the vaccine.
+- You can potentially transmit the virus to patients, co-workers, your family, and to others in your community.

 - Protecting yourself also helps protect your patients, coworkers, family, and community including those who may be at higher risk for severe illness from COVID-19.